This project shows how to install an Ethernet jack for a home network with wiring instructions and photos.

 - If your cable or phone company installs an Ethernet jack for you, they’ll mostly likely use the B standard.
 I asked several technicians if they were using T568A or T568B, they’re still using T568B.

 - The following instructions illustrate how to wire the Ethernet jack using T568B standard.
 The means matching the twisted pair colors to the “B” color code band on the Ethernet jack.
 Notice the B color band (upside down) on the Leviton QuickPort Jack in the image below.
 (If you choose to wire per the T568A standard, just match the wires colors to the “A” color code band.)

 - Detailed Ethernet jack wiring instructions from Leviton are here.

 The punch down tool and Cat 5e jacks are illustrated below.
 The punch down tool is a basic model that’s fine for occasional work.

 About 2 inches of sheath are removed from the cable, revealing the four twisted wire pairs.

-The orange wire is matched to the orange pin position on the ‘B‘ color band and punched down in the photo below.
-Click for a larger view.
+The orange wire is matched to the orange pin position on the ‘B‘ color band and punched down:

-The orange Cat 5e wire is punched down on the jack pin below.
-The punch down pin is slotted such that it cuts the insulation and grabs the wire, holding it securely in the jack.
+The orange Cat 5e wire is punched down on the jack pin in the following photo.
+The punch down pin is slotted such that it cuts the insulation and grabs the wire, holding it securely in the jack:

 Right side close-up.
 The wire color matches the pin in the ‘B‘ color band.